vaginessa/dns-wiki/CustomScripts.md

 How can I use a whitelist or blacklist?
 ------------

-If you want to log whitelisted or denied traffic in a .txt for debugging reasons) you can add this into the startup script.
+If you want to log whitelisted or denied traffic in a .txt file(for debugging reasons) you can add this into the startup script.
 ````
 #!/bin/bash